Louisiana Tree Laws

 A landowner has the right to demand that the branches or roots of a neighbor’s trees, bushes, or plants, that extend over or into his property be trimmed at the neighbor’s expense.
 A landowner does not have this right if the roots or branches do not interfere with the enjoyment of his property: Act 1977, No. 514, §1.

-However, if your neighbor will not cut the tree back, you can file for an injunction to get permission to do so on your own.
+However, if your tree-owning neighbor does not cut the tree back, you can file for an injunction to get permission to do so on your own.
 But don’t grab a chainsaw and start hacking into a tree that isn’t on your property!
+(Also, ask them if you can cut it if they aren’t willing to pay for it.)

 Is the neighbor responsible if the tree falls on my property?